-What's more, the data from over 6,000 Whiteboxes will be combined to provide the information used in the performance report, so data from your own Whitebox won't appear anywhere other than in your Web portal.
+What's more, your data will be combined with the approximately 5,000 Whiteboxes that are already collecting performance information, to provide the information used in the performance report, so data from your own Whitebox won't appear anywhere other than in your Web portal.

 To participate in the project and learn about your Internet performance, fill out the form at SamKnows.

 - SamKnows Analysis of Broadband Performance in Canada – March & April 2016 (September 2016)

 - SamKnows Analysis of Broadband Performance in Canada – October & November 2015 (March 2016)

 - Project update, statistics and participating service providers (November 2015)

 - Overview of Internet performance, and information about CRTC expectations for Internet performance in Canada